-Known also as Harlequin Quail, Fool's Quail, and Mearns Quail, the gentle, retiring, cryptic Montezuma Quail is probably the least-studied bird of the perennial grasslands and oak woodlands of the American Southwest.
+The retiring and cryptic Montezuma Quail is among the least-studied birds of the perennial grasslands mixed with oak woodland of the American Southwest.
 Although males have bright, contrasting plumage, they are almost always invisible in their grassland habitats.
-Individuals are often first detected as they leap straight up from the observer's feet and fly in a brief, arching flight for 30 to 100 meters, then crash-land and tumble.
-One can hike for days in suitable habitat and never observe these quail, unknowingly walking past many individuals.
+Individuals are often first detected as they leap straight up from the observer's feet and fly in a brief, arching flight for 30 to 100 meters and land, usually in dense cover.
+People can hike for days in suitable habitat and never observe these quail, unknowingly walking past many individuals.
 Difficulty in observing Montezuma Quail may be interpreted as an indication that the species is rare or not present in an area—however, trained dogs working the same area may locate these quail.